Call or email our Dementia Helpline/Alzheimer's Helpline for reassuring and practical advice from our specialist team of Admiral Nurses.

 You could also pre-book tickets for popular excursions or places of interest to avoid long queues which can be unsettling for people with dementia.

 Where should I stay?

 Consider the size of the accommodation.
-Large hotels may be overwhelming, so a smaller hotel with good signage would be more suitable for a person with dementia.
+Large hotels may be overwhelming, so a smaller hotel with good signage may be more suitable for a person with dementia.
 The person may also prefer to be on the ground floor, closer to the amenities and assistance if it is needed.
 You could consider taking a portable door sensor or alarm to alert you if the person leaves the hotel room, especially if you are staying in separate rooms.

 When should I not go on holiday?

 Families are often best placed to know whether going on holiday with the person with dementia is a good idea.
-If you are unsure, you can speak to your GP who can provide you with guidance.
-Some possible warning signs include: confusion and disorientation in familiar settings; difficulties with continence, or anxiety and disconnection in crowded places.
+Some signs that it might be too challenging include confusion and disorientation in unfamiliar settings; difficulties with continence; or anxiety and disconnection in crowded places.

 Any other things to consider?

 If you are travelling outside the UK, make sure you have travel insurance and take the documentation with you in case of a medical emergency.
 If you are holidaying in Europe you should order a GHIC card which entitles you to necessary healthcare in most European countries.
 Prior to going on holiday, find out where the local doctors’ surgeries and hospitals are.

 Take extra care carrying money as theft is rife in some tourist areas.
 It is advisable to only take small amounts out with you – especially if the person with dementia will be carrying it – and leave the rest in a safe or other secure place in your accommodation.